 - If administration is necessary, a petition for order of appointment of personal representative must be filed.

-- If there is a will, a petition must be filed with the court admitting the will and any codicils to probate and for appointment of personal representative.
+- If there is a will, a petition must be filed with the court admitting the will and any codicils to probate and for the appointment of personal representative.

-- A personal representative must file an oath of personal representative; and, if required an agent's bond.
+- A personal representative must file an oath of personal representative; and, if required an, agent's bond.

-- Furthermore, the personal representative must serve notice of the impending estate administration to all interested parties including family members, beneficiaries, trustees, and publishing notice for any potential creditors.
+- Furthermore, the personal representative must serve notice of the impending estate administration to all interested parties, including family members, beneficiaries, trustees, and publishing notice for any potential creditors.

 Closing the estate includes:

-- Once the personal representative has fully administered the estate, all claims which were presented have been paid, settled, or otherwise disposed of, and the taxes and expenses of administration have been paid, the Florida probate court may conclude that estate administration is complete and a petition to close the estate must be filed.
+- Once the personal representative has fully administered the estate, all claims, which were presented, have been paid, settled, or otherwise disposed of, and the taxes and expenses of administration have been paid, the Florida probate court may conclude that estate administration is complete and a petition to close the estate must be filed.

-- The court will then approve the accounting and, after distribution is complete, discharge the personal representative and close the estate.
+- The court will then approve the accounting and, after the distribution is complete, discharge the personal representative and close the estate.